Tracking vs. Monitoring: Key Differences Explained

 Screen Monitoring Solutions

 - Live Screen Viewing: Watch your screen while you work.
+Sometimes it can be mobile devices.

 - Random Screenshots: Take pictures of your screen randomly.
+Especially for employees working at remote locations.

 Internet Usage Tracking